gravicle/gravicle.github.io/_posts/2014-09-04-omg-markdown.markdown

 layout: post
 title: OMG Markdown
 date: 2014-09-04 07:42:53.000000000 -05:00
+summary: Again, twitter erupted into its own little controversy.
+This time, <a href="https://twitter.com/codinghorror">@codinghorror</a> got together with a bunch of smart fellas and tried to <a href="http://standardmarkdown.com">tame Markdown</a>.
 ---
 ![](http://www.arcticencounters.net/perch/resources/writing-writing-31275199-1500-1004.jpg)
 <p>Again, twitter erupted into its own little controversy.
 This time, <a href="https://twitter.com/codinghorror">@codinghorror</a> got together with a bunch of smart fellas and tried to <a href="http://standardmarkdown.com">tame Markdown</a>.
 This has sparked a lot of flame throwing with arguments ranging from hijacking what is, supposedly, John Gruber's project to claiming that someone on the internet is a dick (you guessed that one!).</p>